Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Abstract

-We describe a new comprehensive approach to nonlinear time series analysis and modeling based on recently developed theory on unified algorithms of data science via LP modeling.
-We introduce novel data-specific mid-distribution based Legendre Polynomial (LP) like nonlinear transformations of the original time series $\{Y(t)\}$ that enables us to adapt all the existing stationary linear Gaussian time series modeling strategy and made it applicable for non-Gaussian and nonlinear processes in a robust fashion.
-We describe each stage of the model building process, associated theoretical concepts and illustrate with daily S\&P 500 return data between Jan/2/1963 - Dec/31/2009 using our proposed algorithm LPTime.
-Our proposed LPTime algorithm systematically discovers all the `stylized facts' of the financial time series automatically all at once, which were previously noted by many researchers one at a time.
+A new comprehensive approach to nonlinear time series analysis and modeling is developed in the present paper.
+We introduce novel data-specific mid-distribution based Legendre Polynomial (LP) \emph{like} nonlinear transformations of the original time series $\{Y(t)\}$ that enables us to adapt all the existing stationary linear Gaussian time series modeling strategy and made it applicable for non-Gaussian and nonlinear processes in a robust fashion.
+The emphasis of the present paper is on empirical time series modeling via the algorithm LPTime.
+We demonstrate the effectiveness of our theoretical framework using daily S\&P 500 return data between Jan/2/1963 - Dec/31/2009.
+Our proposed LPTime algorithm systematically discovers all the `stylized facts' of the financial time series automatically \emph{all at once}, which were previously noted by many researchers one at a time.